They’re meant to be filled.

 It was then that I came to realize that I did not actually have a defined set of spiritual values that I strive to live by on a daily basis!

-Perhaps I claim to have unconditional love and compassion as a value, yet I hold onto deep and dark resentments and as a result the values aren’t actually lived fully, as a result, this prevents me from living out my values of unconditional love and compassion to the fullest.
+Perhaps I claim to have unconditional love and compassion as a value, yet I hold onto deep resentments and as a result the values aren’t actually lived fully realized.
+These resentments prevent me from living out my values of unconditional love and compassion to the fullest.

 What are your values?